 ClientCommon Causes of Truck Accidents

-A great majority of truck accidents are caused by the actions or inaction of the trucker, like:
+To determine whether you should sue the trucking company for the truck accident or another party, your lawyer must figure out what caused the accident.
+A great majority of truck accidents are caused by the actions or inaction of the trucker, such as:

 - Speeding